Why You Should Not Leave a Church Service Before the Benediction

 Aaron's Six-Part Benediction

-Moses' brother, Aaron, gave the Israelites a benediction that's found in the Book of Numbers.
+Moses' brother, Aaron, gave the Israelites a benediction that's found in Numbers 6:24-26.
 It is one of the great blessings in the Old Testament.
 A lot of pastors use this benediction at the end of their worship service.

 Aaron's benediction consists of six blessings.